f0nzie/machine-learning-rsuite/work/tips.md

 ## Bookdown and rsuite

+Sometimes we could find a little trouble compiling notebooks using rsuite and the packages provided in user environment through the folder in `deployment`.
+No discard is not rsuite, it is better to test a demo bookdown sample first and see it compiles alright.

+Just ensure that the `libPaths` is pointing to the right location of all packages. **This is essential.**

 1. Start by creating a bookdown book at any folder under the project.
 Preferably, under `work`.
 2. Test that the demo works
 3. Remove most of the demo notebooks and replace them with your own.